webr3/js3/README.md

 *   **.l()** - returns this

-    Set the language of a PlainLiteral - exposes the **.language** attribute after calling.
+    Set the language of a PlainLiteral - exposes the **.language** attribute after calling. (.language is non-enumerable, read-only)

         var s = "Hello World".l('en');
         s.language                        // 'en'